Uncover the best Monterey events in August 2021. Discover the top festivals, family-friendly things to do, and wine tasting.

 Make sure to check out the pie eating contests throughout the weekend.
 Walk around historic downtown Watsonville as you sample strawberry treats, admire crafts from local artists and enjoy all of the entertainment on the main stage.

 This is one of the top Monterey events in August.
-It runs from 11am to 8pm on Saturday and from 11am to 7pm on Sunday.
+It runs from 11am to 5pm on Saturday.

 Location: San Lorenzo Park in Santa Cruz